Nursing Jobs in Gary, IN

 Registered Nurse

 Franciscan Health Crown Point 12750 S Francis Dr Crown Point, Indiana 46307 At Franciscan, our nurses do not just administer medication, but they actively listen and assess each patient – looking them in the eye and telling them they are seen, heard, and cared for.
 Every RN is an integral part in providing total comprehensive care to our patients and their families.
 Our nurses develop a plan of care, including implementing, reassessing, evaluating every patient we are privileged to serve.
-WHO WE ARE: With 12 ministries and access points across Indiana and Illinois, Franciscan Health is one of the largest Catholic health care systems in the Midwest.
+WHO WE ARE With 11 ministries and access points across Indiana, Franciscan Health is one of the largest Catholic health care systems in the Midwest.
 Franciscan Health takes pride in hiring coworkers that provide compassionate, comprehensive care for our patients and the communities we serve.
-WHAT YOU CAN EXPECT: Minimum Start Pay $34.00/hour Professional Development Opportunities Faith-based, Mission-focused Organization Current Openings for .9 Nights Alternating weekends & holidays 20 Bed Unit I 2:1 Patient ratio A didactic learning experience in a fast-paced environment QUALIFICATIONS: Associate Degree from an accredited program is required, BSN desirable Licensed as a Registered Nurse (RN) with a valid license to practice in the state or as listed in the Nurse Licensure Compact (NLC) Experienced Nurses Required TRAVEL IS REQUIRED: Never or Rarely EQUAL OPPORTUNITY EMPLOYER It is the policy of Franciscan Alliance to provide equal employment to its employees and qualified applicants for employment as otherwise required by an applicable local, state or Federal law.
+WHAT YOU CAN EXPECT SIGN IN BONUS AVAILABLE - Ask your Talent Acquisition Advisor if you are eligible for the sign on bonus!
+Minimum Start Pay $34.00/hour Professional Development Opportunities Faith-based, Mission-focused Organization Current Openings for .9 FTE On-call required - evenings and weekends Patient ratios are acuity dependent A didactic learning experience in a fast-paced environment QUALIFICATIONS Associate Degree from an accredited program is required, BSN desirable Licensed as a Registered Nurse (RN) with a valid license to practice in the state or as listed in the Nurse Licensure Compact (NLC) Experienced Nurses Required - Cath Lab or Critical Care TRAVEL IS REQUIRED: Never or Rarely EQUAL OPPORTUNITY EMPLOYER It is the policy of Franciscan Alliance to provide equal employment to its employees and qualified applicants for employment as otherwise required by an applicable local, state or Federal law.
 Franciscan Alliance reserves a Right of Conscience objection in the event local, state or Federal ordinances that violate its values and the free exercise of its religious rights.
 Franciscan Alliance is committed to equal employment opportunity.
 Franciscan provides eligible employees with comprehensive benefit offerings.
 Find an overview on the benefit section of our career site, jobs.franciscanhealth.org .

 Rush University Medical Center